-With the end of financial year fast approaching there are not only some great deals on air conditioning units currently available but also some tax incentives that may make now an ideal time to invest in an upgraded air conditioning system for your workplace.
+With the end of the financial year fast approaching there are not only some great deals on air conditioning units currently available but also some tax incentives that may make now an ideal time to invest in an upgraded air conditioning system for your workplace.

 So, what type of perks, breaks and incentives are available?